Brain Injury & Concussion

 We Focus on The Details of Your Brain Injury Case So You Can Move Forward

 At Johnson Livingston, we take our jobs personally.
-Our attention and passion has been and always will be focused on our clients.
+Our attention and passion have been and always will be focused on our clients.
 We give each case everything we’ve got.
 We care about the results our clients receive and we work hard to get to know our clients, their challenges, injury, and their ability to recover and live a good life.
 We are here to take your brain injury and any other injuries you sustained through another’s negligence seriously.

 By putting our clients’ needs first we focus on doing what we do best and share your story based on facts and evidence.
 We communicate with you through every step of the process, making it easy for you to focus on getting better while we focus on your case.
 To do our best work and successfully tell your story, we rely on full disclosure and honesty from each of our clients.